mialkin/docs/design/adr.md

 An **architecture decision log** or **ADL** is the collection of all ADRs created and maintained for a particular project or organization.

-An **architecturally-significant requirement** or **ASR** is a requirement that has a measurable effect on a software system’s architecture.
+An **architecturally-significant requirement** or **ASR** is a requirement that has a measurable effect on a software system's architecture.

 All these are within the topic of **architecture knowledge management** or **AKM**.